cmanaha/python-elasticsearch-logger/README.rst

 ********************************

-This library provides an Elasticsearch logging appender compatible with the pyton standard `logging <https://docs.python.org/2/library/logging.html>`_ library.
+This library provides an Elasticsearch logging appender compatible with the python standard `logging <https://docs.python.org/2/library/logging.html>`_ library.

 The code source is in github at `https://github.com/cmanaha/python-elasticsearch-logger
 <https://github.com/cmanaha/python-elasticsearch-logger>`_